 It seems that these EMFs are a big deal and we are just starting to see the damage.

 If you REALLY want to read some downright frightening and well-done research about EMF radiation and health problems, the BioInitiative Report will keep you busy for awhile.

 For me, this is all a HUGE deal, considering that the Smart Meter would be right by my sons’ bedroom.

 The data collected from Smart Meters is detailed.

 And it’s worth money.

 Think about it.

 Data is ALWAYS worth money.
 Companies pay BIG money for information on your buying habits, for your email address, and more.

 Technically, according to one of the Smart Meter experts I talked with, Smart Meters could track what TV shows you watch, and potentially what food you eat, if your refrigerator is equipped with “Smart” technology.
-The fridge could scan your Ben and Jerry's and potentially report this to healthcare corporations.
-Time to start making your own Homemade Ice Cream folks :)!
+The fridge could scan your Ben and Jerry’s and potentially report this to healthcare corporations.
+Perhaps it’s a good idea to start making your own Homemade Ice Cream!